 Iceland both has ice caves, such as the lava cave Lofthellir that's filled year-round with magnificent ice sculptures and accessible during the summertime (from May to October), and natural glacier caves that can be entered at the height of winter only.

 There are also some caves that have temporary ice sculptures, such as the lava cave Víðgelmir, and additionally, there is a man-made ice tunnel inside Langjökull glacier that you can visit all year round.

 Iceland is home to many glaciers, the largest one by far is the Vatnajökull glacier in the southeast and east part of the country.

-Some glaciers in Iceland have already seized to exist, such as the former glacier named Ok.
+Some glaciers in Iceland have already disappeared completely, such as the former glacier 'Ok'.

 Glaciers only exist on land.
 Blocks of ice on sea or in water are called icebergs or ice sheets.
-Glacier lagoons are often found at the tip of a crawling glacier, such as the famous Jökulsárlón glacier lagoon.
+Glacier lagoons are often found at the tip of a crawling glacier, like the famous Jökulsárlón glacier lagoon.

 Another characteristic of a glacier is that it is constantly moving.
 It's their own weight that makes them move and deform, creating crevasses, moulins and seracs.
 Rivers may often run underneath or through glaciers where they shape the ice.

 It is often said that the glaciers are crawling, as they slowly move over their surrounding landscapes.
 During this movement, they may often push sand and rocks from underneath the ground, which causes their circumference to be covered in black dirt.